-Expressed Ethics apply equally to the three Secondary Value-emotions because Secondary Values act together in people who are fully human.
+Expressed Ethics apply equally to the three Secondary Value-emotions because those Secondary Values act together.

-Expressed Ethics demonstrate "other-interest" contrasted to self-interest that we see all too often.
-The great spiritual teachers, masters, and avatars always taught their students other-interested Expressed Ethics.
+All Expressed Ethics demonstrate "other-interest" contrasted to self-interest that we see all too often.
+The great spiritual teachers, masters, and avatars always taught their students these other-interest Expressed Ethics.
 They are evidence of personal mastery over the self-interest of personal preservation at any cost and the driven need for authority, power, and control.